 - Mountain Bike 150 baht ($5 USD)

-When renting a bike you’ll be required to leave some sort of a deposit.
-Most places either require your original passport (we wouldn’t suggest leaving this), original driver’s license, or 2,000 baht.
+When renting a bike, you’ll be required to leave a deposit.
+Most places require either your original passport (we wouldn’t suggest leaving this), your original driver’s license, or 2,000 baht.

 7. Enjoy a massage on the beach